Tariffs on China set to rise to at least 104% on Wednesday, White House says

 “The Chinese want to make a deal, they just don’t know how to do it,” she added.
 She declined to share what, if any, terms Trump would consider to lower tariffs on China.

+Asian markets largely tracked Wall Street’s losses, with Japan’s Nikkei 225 opening about 3% lower on Wednesday, before paring half of those losses.
+Australia’s benchmark ASX 200 index was down about 1%.

-Trump initially imposed a 10% tariff on all Chinese goods in February, with no exceptions, tying it to the country’s alleged role in aiding illegal immigration and getting fentanyl into the US.
+In February, Trump had initially imposed a 10% tariff on all Chinese goods, with no exceptions, tying it to the country’s alleged role in aiding illegal immigration and getting fentanyl into the US.
 Last month, he doubled those rates.

 China was America’s second largest source of imports last year, shipping a total of $439 billion worth of goods to the US, while the US exported $144 billion worth of goods to China.
 The mutual tariffs threaten to hurt domestic industries and are poised to result in layoffs.